WoodProgrammer/k8sload/README.md

         az: us-west-1b
 ```

-then you can easily download the recent release and move it under a PATH on your local
+then you can easily download the recent release and move it under a PATH on your local with the name `kubectl-load`

 ```sh
 $ kubectl load -f load.yaml